wookey-project/hard-wookey-motherboard/README.md

 ### Revision information

-This directory contains the hardware design for the Wookey board, first public version (Wookey V2).
+This directory contains the hardware design for the Leia board, first public version (Leia V2).

 ### PCB editing tools